elouan50/Deep-Compression-PyTorch/README.md

 ``` bash
 $ docker pull tonyapplekim/deepcompressionpytorch
 ```
+## Structure

+This project contains files executing the main stages of the Deep Compression procedure described in the above paper.
+1. Pruning
+2. Weight sharing (Quantization)
+3. Huffman encoding

+For ease of use, were added:
+- Comparison of performance after each stage with a single command (see below)
+- Decoding of the Huffman coded files (seee below as well)

 ## Usage
 Here you find usage recommandations for all three stages of the deep compression described in the paper.
 Please follow them in the given order.